cera-amici/github-readme-nlp/README.md

 - Ensure you've installed the following: Python 3.7, pandas, NLTK, scikit-learn, wordcloud, and numpy.
 - Also download wordnet and stopwords from the NLTK package.
 - Should you hope to update the READMEs on which the model is trained, you will also need to install bs4, the BeautifulSoup package, and configure an env.py file with two environment variables (github_token, github_username).
 Click [here](https://github.com/settings/tokens) to generate a personal access token for the github API.
-- To run the model,
+- To run the model, first save the README file you'd like to analyze in your local repository as 'input.md'
+- Then, run python predict.py from the terminal.
+It should print out our model's predicted language.

 ## Organization